 3105 Analytical Chemistry I Lab.
-Practice in analytical chemistry with an emphasis on wet methods,; gravimetric, titrimetric
+Practice in analytical chemistry with an emphasis on wet methods,; gravimetric, titrimetric and potentiometric analyses.
+PRE: CHE 1308.
+CO: CHE 3305.
+FO

 3181, 4182 Undergraduate Research.
 Research in chemistry, where students complete a minimum of 180 hours, 12 hours a week for a 15 week term, work in the Biochemistry Research Laboratory in order to receive this credit.
 A paper summarizing the work, written in an appropriate journal style will be submitted by each student to the Research Supervisor/Course Instructor.
 May be taken up to four terms for a total of 4 credit hours of undergraduate research.
 PRE: Prior consent of Research Supervisor.
 B